aprilhong/bankchurn/README.md

 <img src="https://github.com/aprilhong/bankchurn/assets/78663820/c0b788d0-49b0-435c-9f0e-47bc29c116f0" width="350" >

-- The customer base comes from three European countries: France, Germany, and Spain.
+- The customer base comes from three European countries: **France, Germany, and Spain**.
 - France holds the majority with 5,014 customers, making up over half of the total.
 - The remaining customers are distributed relatively evenly between Germany (2,509) and Spain (2,477).
-- Germany and France has similar number of customers churns but interestingly, churn rates vary across these regions.
+- Germany and France has **similar number of customers churns** but interestingly, churn rates vary across these regions.
-- Germany has the highest churn rate at 32.4%
+- Germany has the **highest churn rate** at 32.4%
 - France and Spain experience churn rates around 16.2% and 16.7% respectively.

 Let's check customer balance for each country to gain additional insight

 <img src="https://github.com/aprilhong/bankchurn/assets/78663820/37421f4f-91bf-4afe-95aa-e9937a90c4e1" width="350" >

-- Customers who churned in France and Spain took an average balance of $71,000 and $73,000, respectively.
+- Customers who churned in France and Spain took an average balance of **$71,000 and $73,000**, respectively.
-- However, in Germany, churned customers took an average of nearly twice that amount, at $120,000.
+- However, in Germany, churned customers took an average of nearly twice that amount, at **$120,000**.
 This suggests that German churned customers are leaving with a significantly higher balance compared to France and Spain.
 - It's also worth noting that Germany has the highest churn rate at 32%, compared to France (16.2%) and Spain (16.7%).
 - This could indicate that Germany is losing a higher proportion of customers with larger balances.
 - Further investigation into the reasons behind churn in Germany might be beneficial to mitigate customer losses and the associated revenue impact.